Chiseldon: Local government

 As well as having its own elected parish council, Chiseldon also falls within the area of the Borough of Swindon unitary authority, which is responsible for all significant local government functions.
+It is part of the Chiseldon and Lawn ward for elections to Swindon Borough Council.

 Amenities

 The village has a school, Chiseldon Primary School, which had 193 pupils in 2021.
-The village has a surgery, as well as two hotels one of which is Chiseldon House Hotel, an attractive historic property.
+The village has a surgery, and two hotels, one of them Chiseldon House Hotel.

 There are two pubs in the parish: the Patriot's Arms in the village, and the Plough Inn on the main road north of the village.
 There is also a social club.

-Local shops declined in the 20th century, like in many other villages, due to more people shopping in larger towns (Swindon) rather than in the village.
-Current local shops include Chaplins (a small newsagent), a hairdresser, a small supermarket and a petrol garage.
+Local shops declined in the 20th century, as in many villages, due to people shopping in larger towns (Swindon) rather than in the village.
+Current local shops include a small newsagent, a hairdresser, a small supermarket and a petrol station.
 The small supermarket was an army barracks before it was converted into a shop.

-There a 3 bus routes that operate 80, 81 & X5.
-All of which provide access to Swindon.